kmruiz/cl-sgdos-csv/README.md

 		:encloser-char #\"
 		:escape-char #\")

-Be aware of using characters in linebreak: it must be a string.
+Beware of using characters in linebreak: it must be a string.

 ### Reading CSV Files